-The reviews are in for Crimson Desert, and while critics aren't hating it, the stock market absolutely is.
-Pearl Abyss, the South Korean studio behind the highly anticipated open-world action adventure, watched its share price crater by nearly 30% in a single trading session after the game's review embargo lifted.
+Crimson Desert reviews have landed, and while the game itself is holding up fine with critics, Pearl Abyss's stock price took a beating.
+The South Korean studio behind the open-world action adventure saw its share price collapse by nearly 30% in a single trading session after the review embargo lifted.

 For everything you need to know about the game ahead of launch, check out this detailed Crimson Desert release date and preview breakdown.

 When the South Korean stock market closed on Wednesday, Pearl Abyss shares sat at ₩65,600 (roughly $43.79).
-The review embargo for Crimson Desert then lifted Wednesday night.
-By the time Thursday's market opened, the share price had already tumbled to ₩47,800 ($31.90), a drop of around 27% right out of the gate.
+The review embargo for Crimson Desert lifted Wednesday night.
+By Thursday's market open, the share price had already dropped to ₩47,800 ($31.90), a 27% nosedive right out of the gate.

-That's a brutal reaction, especially for a game that isn't actually bombing with critics.
+That's a vicious market reaction, especially for a game that isn't actually tanking with critics.

 Here's the thing: Crimson Desert isn't a disaster.
 The game has received what most would call a moderately positive reception.
 The market, however, had clearly priced in something closer to a phenomenon.